aquantumreality/aquantumreality/README.md

 ### Hi there, 👋   I'm Abhiram

-- An Electrical Engineering Undergraduate at IIT Madras, interested in the fields of IoT, Digital Design.
+- An Electrical Engineering Undergraduate at IIT Madras, exploring the fields of IoT, Digital Design.
 #### Apart from this:
 - An ML/DS newbie, trying to explore the vast field of DL alongside too.
-- 🔭 I’m currently working on Deep Learning, trying to improve my programming skills, and develop a vast skillset.
+- 👀 I’m interested in Machine Learning, Deep Learning, Reinforcement Learning, Ethical Hacking and computer security.
 - 🌱 I’m currently learning about CNNs, NLP, and CTFs.
 - 📫 How to reach me: abhiram3001rao@gmail.com
 - 🤔 I’m looking for help with my noob programming skills.